The Carolina Wren is a very vocal bird, with a number of different calls (12 listed in BNA).

 Sedge Wren calls, three examples by birds on breeding grounds in June, North Dakota.

-Another, raspier alarm call (Aug, PA).
+A raspy alarm call by a breeding bird (Aug, PA).